mrnkim/Who-Talked-About-Us/README.md

 ### To-Dos

+- After deleting a video, it still shows (it disappears only after refreshing the page)
 - Add more tests (or automate)
 - Improve error handling and add data validations
+- Improve resetting search
 - Allow a user to customize index options
 - Improve UI showing upload status
 - Refactor api.js to reduce code redundancy